Field-Robotics-Lab/isaac_lab_walkthrough/README.md

 The [Exploring the RL problem](https://isaac-sim.github.io/IsaacLab/main/source/setup/walkthrough/training_jetbot_reward_exploration.html#exploring-the-rl-problem) tutorial modifies the observations and rewards to accomplish the jetbot driving task.

-To use the code at the end of this step in the Walkthrough, checktout the `exploring` branch.
+To use the code at the end of this step in the Walkthrough, checkout the `exploring` branch.

 You can run the vectorized training environment, with visualization markers, with the command: